ouch-org/ouch/README.md

 ## Usage

-`ouch` uses the file extensions to infer the file formats.

-For example, `ouch compress a b c.zip` tells to compress `a` and `b` into the same `c.zip` compressed file.

 ### Decompressing files

-To decompress, just call `ouch` passing the input files.
+To decompress any number of files, just supply them to `ouch`.

-Use the `-o, --output` flag to redirect the output to a folder.
+Use the `-o, --output` flag to redirect the output of decompressions to a folder.

 ```bash
 # Decompress `a.zip`